Robert Black (serial killer): Arrest

 Black was arrested in the village of Stow in the Scottish Borders on 14 July 1990.
 David Herkes, a 53-year-old retired postmaster, was mowing his front garden when he saw a blue Transit van slow to a standstill across the road.
 The driver exited the van—ostensibly to clean his windscreen—as the six-year-old daughter of Herkes's neighbour passed his field of view.
 As Herkes stooped to clear grass cuttings from his lawnmower, he saw the girl's feet lifting from the pavement; he then straightened himself to observe the vehicle's driver hastily pushing something through the passenger door before clambering across to the driver's seat, closing the passenger door, and starting the engine.

 Realising he had witnessed an abduction, Herkes noted the registration number of the van as it sped away.
-Herkes ran to the girl's home; the girl's mother called police.
+Herkes ran to the girl's home; the girl's mother called the police.

 Within minutes, six police vehicles had arrived in the village.
 As Herkes described the van to officers, he observed it driving in their direction and exclaimed, "That's him!
 That's the same van!"
 An officer jumped in the van's path, forcing it to halt.
 Police removed the driver from his seat and handcuffed him.

 One of the officers, who was the father of the abducted girl, opened the rear of the van and clambered inside, calling his daughter's name.
 Seeing movement in a sleeping bag, he untied its drawstring to discover his daughter inside, her wrists bound behind her back, her legs tied together, her mouth bound and gagged with sticking plaster, and a hood tied over her head.

 En route to Selkirk police station, Black said: "It was a rush of blood to the head; I have always liked little girls since I was a lad.
 I tied her up because I wanted to keep her until I had dropped a parcel off.
 I was going to let her go."
 Although Black claimed he had interfered with his victim only "a little", a doctor found the child had been subjected to a serious digital sexual assault.

 The girl was able to pinpoint the lay-by on the A7 where Black had sexually assaulted her.
 Black's intention had been to quickly make a final scheduled delivery to Galashiels before further abusing and almost certainly killing his victim.